argman/EAST/readme.md

 ### Introduction
 This is a tensorflow implemention of EAST.
 I only reimplement the RBOX part of the paper, which achieves an F1 score of 80.8 on the ICDAR 2015 dataset (which is about two points better than the result of pvanet in the paper, see http://rrc.cvc.uab.es/?ch=4&com=evaluation&task=1).
-The running speed is about network(150ms) + nms(300ms) each image on a K40 card.
+The running speed is about 150ms (network) + 300ms (NMS) per image on a K40 card.
 The nms part is too slow because of the use of shapely in python, and can be further improved.

 Thanks for the author's ([@zxytim](https://github.com/zxytim)) help!
 Please site his [paper](https://arxiv.org/abs/1704.03155v2) if you find this useful.